Jerry Falwell: PTL

-In March 1987, Pentecostal televangelist Jim Bakker became the subject of media scrutiny when it was revealed that he had a sexual encounter (and alleged rape) with Jessica Hahn and had paid for her silence.
+In March 1987, Pentecostal televangelist Jim Bakker came under media scrutiny when it was revealed that he had a sexual encounter with, and allegedly raped, Jessica Hahn, and had paid for her silence.
 Bakker believed that fellow Pentecostal pastor Jimmy Swaggart was attempting to take over his ministry because he had initiated a church investigation into allegations of his sexual misconduct.
 To avoid the takeover, Bakker resigned on March 19 and appointed Falwell to succeed him as head of his PTL ministry, which included the PTL Satellite Network, television program The PTL Club and the Christian-themed amusement park Heritage USA.

-Bakker believed Falwell would temporarily lead the ministry until the scandal died down, but Falwell barred Bakker from returning to PTL on April 28, and referred to him as "probably the greatest scab and cancer on the face of Christianity in 2,000 years of church history".
+Bakker believed Falwell would lead the ministry temporarily, until the scandal died down, but Falwell barred Bakker from returning to PTL on April 28, calling him "probably the greatest scab and cancer on the face of Christianity in 2,000 years of church history".
 Later that summer, as donations to the ministry declined in the wake of Bakker's scandal and resignation, Falwell raised $20 million to keep PTL solvent and delivered on a promise to ride the water slide at Heritage USA.
-Despite this, Falwell was unable to bring the ministry out of bankruptcy and he resigned in October 1987.
+Despite this, Falwell was unable to save the ministry from bankruptcy, and he resigned in October 1987.

 Social and political views

 Families

-Falwell strongly advocated beliefs and practices influenced by his version of biblical teachings.
-The church, Falwell asserted, was the cornerstone of a successful family.
-Not only was it a place for spiritual learning and guidance, it was also a gathering place for fellowship and socializing with like-minded individuals.
-Often he built conversations he had with parishioners after the worship service into focused speeches or organized goals he would then present to a larger audience via his various media outlets.
+Falwell advocated beliefs and practices influenced by his version of biblical teachings.

+Tithing

+In 1989, he told Liberty University employees that membership in his church and tithing were mandatory.

 Vietnam War

-Falwell found the Vietnam War problematic because he felt it was being fought with "limited political objectives", when it should have been an all out war against the North.
+Falwell felt the Vietnam War was being fought with "limited political objectives" when it should have been an all-out war against the North.
 In general, Falwell held that the president "as a minister of God" has the right to use arms to "bring wrath upon those who would do evil."